AJ12i/AJ12i/README.md

 ### Greetings!
 I'm Ali Jafri 👋

-## I'm an Engineering with a major in Electronics and Communication.
+## I'm an Engineer with a major in Electronics and Communication.

 - 📑 Working on my Undergraduation Thesis.
 - 🌱 Undergoing extensive training in IC Design.